 Caller ID displays the name and phone number of the current caller, helping agents to avoid spam calls as well as prioritize the calls they answer.

-Routing ensures callers connect with an agent who has the training and knowledge to actually help them get what they need.
+Routing ensures callers connect to an agent with the right training, skill sets, and schedule to best assist the customer.
 It also cuts down on caller wait time and prevents individual agents from getting overloaded with calls while other agents barely speak to anyone.

 Popular call routing methods include:

-- Round Robin Routing
+- Round Robin routing

-- Skills-Based Routing
+- Skills-Based routing